Kraków: Origins and Middle Ages

 The Romanesque St. Leonard's Crypt dates back to the 11th century, when Casimir I the Restorer made Kraków his royal residence and the capital of the Kingdom of Poland.

-Kraków's early history begins with evidence of a Stone Age settlement on the present site of the Wawel Hill.
+The earliest evidence human settlement in Kraków comes from the Stone Age on the present site of the Wawel Hill.

+Kraków began as a fortified settlement of the Vistulans, a Lechitic tribe, around the 8th century.
 A legend attributes Kraków's founding to the mythical ruler Krakus, who built it above a cave occupied by a dragon, Smok Wawelski.
-The first written record of the city's name dates back to 965, when Kraków was described as a notable commercial centre controlled first by Moravia (876–879), but captured by a Bohemian duke Boleslaus I in 955.
+The first written record of the city's name dates back to 965, when Kraków was described as a notable commercial centre controlled by Moravia (876–879), but captured by a Bohemian duke Boleslaus I in 955.
 The first acclaimed ruler of Poland, Mieszko I, took Kraków from the Bohemians and incorporated it into the holdings of the Piast dynasty towards the end of his reign.

 In 1038, Kraków became the seat of the Polish government.
 By the end of the tenth century, the city was a leading centre of trade.
 Brick buildings were constructed, including the Royal Wawel Castle with St. Felix and Adaukt Rotunda, Romanesque churches such as St. Andrew's Church, a cathedral, and a basilica.
 The city was sacked and burned during the Mongol invasion of 1241.
 It was rebuilt practically identically, based on new location act and incorporated in 1257 by the high duke Bolesław V the Chaste who following the example of Wrocław, introduced city rights modelled on the Magdeburg law allowing for tax benefits and new trade privileges for the citizens.
 In 1259, the city was again ravaged by the Mongols.
 A third attack in 1287 was repelled thanks in part to the newly built fortifications.
 In 1315 a large alliance of Poland, Denmark, Norway and Sweden was formed in Kraków.